-The development drilling, expected to start in 2012, will be carried out in two phases.
-The first phase, scheduled to begin upon the completion of subsea template installation in 2012, will include drilling of seven production wells - four on Laggan and three on Tormore.
-Six of the seven wells drilled will be new whereas the seventh well is an existing exploration well on Tormore, which will be re-entered.
+The development drilling was carried out in two phases.
+The first phase began upon the completion of subsea template installation in 2012 and included drilling of seven production wells; four on Laggan and three on Tormore.
+Six of the seven wells drilled are new whereas the seventh well is an existing exploration well on Tormore, which is re-entered.

-The second phase will involve drilling of one more well, the eighth, which will help to study the dynamic response of the field reservoirs.
+The second phase involves drilling of an additional well, the eighth, which will help to study the dynamic response of the field reservoirs.

-The West Phoenix, a semi-submersible rig operated by Seadrill, will be used for offshore drilling.
+The West Phoenix, a semi-submersible rig operated by Seadrill, was used for offshore drilling.

-The subsea infrastructure will include eight subsea wells and two subsea production systems (one for Laggan and one for Tormore).
-The production systems will comprise two six-slot production manifold templates.
-Fabrication of the manifold templates will begin in September 2011.
+The subsea infrastructure includes eight subsea wells and two subsea production systems (one for Laggan and one for Tormore).
+The production systems comprise two six-slot production manifold templates.
+Fabrication of the manifold templates began in September 2012.

-Heerema Marine is responsible for the transportation and installation of the production systems.
-Heerema will use its heavy lift vessel Thialf for transportation and installation.
+Heerema Marine was responsible for the transportation and installation of the production systems.
+Heerema used its Thialf heavy lift vessel for transportation and installation.

-Two flowlines, each of 18in diameter and 143km length, will be built to transfer gas from the subsea production system to the Shetland Gas Plant (SGP).
+Two flowlines, each comprising an 18in diameter and 143km length, were built to transfer gas from the subsea production system to the Shetland Gas Plant (SGP).

-Another pipeline of 243km length and 30in diameter, called the Shetland Islands Regional Gas Export Pipeline (SIRGE), will be built to export the processed gas further for final processing and sale.
-The SIRGE line will have a capacity of 665mcf/d of gas.
+Another pipeline, measuring 243km in length and 30in in diameter, called the Shetland Islands Regional Gas Export Pipeline (SIRGE), was built to export the processed gas further for final processing and sale.
+The SIRGE line has a capacity of 665mcf/d of gas.

-The entire pipeline network will require an estimated 200,000t of high-grade steel.
-The inner walls of the pipes will be protected by a three-layer polypropylene anticorrosion coating, internal flow efficiency coating and concrete weight coating.
+The entire pipeline network required an estimated 200,000t of high-grade steel.
+The inner walls of the pipes are protected by a three-layer polypropylene anticorrosion coating, internal flow-efficiency coating and concrete weight coating.

-The produced gas will be first sent to the Shetland Gas Plant through the two flowlines.
-The associated liquid hydrocarbons will be exported to the Sullom Voe terminal.
+The produced gas is first sent to the Shetland Gas Plant through the two flowlines.
+The associated liquid hydrocarbons are exported to the Sullom Voe terminal.

-The treated gas from the plant will be exported to the Frigg UK pipeline in the North Sea through the SIRGE line.
-It will then be transported to the St Fergus Gas Terminal for final processing.
+The treated gas from the plant is exported to the Frigg UK pipeline in the North Sea through the SIRGE line.
+It is then transported to the St Fergus Gas Terminal for final processing.

-The gas will be separated from the liquids using a three-phase separator system at the SGP.
+The gas is separated from the liquids using a three-phase separator system at the SGP.